ChrisrunnerR/test_/readMe.txt

 Above says you're adding a remote repository called ORIGIN that has that url.

-Push all of our commits to the remote origin repository	git push -u origin master
+Push all of our commits to the remote origin repository	git push -u origin master Get changes from remote repository:			git pull origin master
+//end of notes for now

 Allow us to attach an email/username to access reposity both of these steps should only be like 1 time ( for push/ pulling remote repository )